White noise analysis on manifolds and the energy representation of a gauge group: Introduction

 The energy representation of a gauge group on a Riemannian manifold has been discussed by several authors, for instance, in Refs.
 1, 2, 4, 5, 7 and 13.
 Their methods are essentially to reduce the problem to the estimate of the support of a Gaussian measure in an infinite dimensional space.
 The best result in this direction seems to be the one in Ref.
 13. After all these contributions, the irreducibility in two dimensions has remained unsettled yet.
 One of the difficulties is the conformal invariance of the energy representation, i.e., when we transform the Riemannian metric $g(x)$ into $e^{\rho (x)}g(x)$, the energy representation remains unchanged.
 For a historical survey of this line of research, we refer the reader to Ref.
 1.

 In contrast to the above, Y. Shimada has recently shown the irreducibility of a gauge group on a compact Riemannian manifold in Ref.
-12, applying White Noise Analysis.
+12, applying white noise analysis.
 Unfortunately, there is a mistake in the proof of Lemma 4.6 in Ref.
 12. Shimada has used the relation $d\Phi_{s,t} = \beta (\exp(\Phi_{s,t}))$ in the proof of the equation (4.28), but this relation does not hold when the Lie group $G$ is non-abelian.

 The author could not find a way to overcome this mistake.
 However, Shimada's approach is still of importance when we want an analysis of white noise indexed by manifolds, or an analysis of the energy representation.
 Hence we extend this technique to include some class of noncompact manifolds in the presence of a weight function.
+We prove that the energy representation has the differential representation if a manifold has a differential operator with some properties.